The Drifters: Splinter groups

+As stated previously, two well-known Drifters splinter groups were led by Bill Pinckney and Charlie Thomas.
+However, there have been other Drifters splinter groups.

 Dock Green led his group, the Drifters featuring Dock Green, throughout the 1970s and 1980s.
 That group consisted of Green (lead/baritone), Derek Ventura (lead/tenor), Lloyd Butch Phillips (second tenor), and Bernard Jones (bass/baritone).
 Green died on March 10, 1989; Phillips died in 2002.

 Ray Lewis and Roy Hemmings have led a Drifters group.
 Bobby Hendricks led a group, as did Billy Lewis.
 Don Thomas leads a group, Don Thomas and the Drifters Review.
 In addition, Ronn McPhatter, son of Clyde McPhatter, leads a group called Clyde McPhatter's Drifters.

 Aside from the official post-2008 lineup, Treadwell managed a second group, The Drifters Legends, composed of former members Rick Sheppard, Butch Leake, Joe Blunt, and Clyde Brown.
 Faye Treadwell died of breast cancer at the age of 84 on May 22, 2011.

 Awards

 The Vocal Group Hall of Fame has inducted both "The Original Drifters" (1998) and "Ben E. King and the Drifters" (2000).
 In 2004, Rolling Stone ranked the Drifters number 81 on their list of the 100 Greatest Artists of All Time.
 In 1988, the Rock and Roll Hall of Fame inducted the Drifters; naming members Clyde McPhatter, Bill Pinkney, Gerhart Thrasher, Johnny Moore, Ben E. King, Charlie Thomas, and Rudy Lewis.
 Bill Pinkney, Charlie Thomas, and Johnny Moore (posthumously) received Pioneer Awards from the Rhythm & Blues Foundation in 1999.
 The Songwriters Hall of Fame include The Drifters among their Songwriters Friends, the artists who popularized the songs written by inductees.
 Rhythm & Blues Hall of Fame 2018.